Rocking chair: Bentwood

 Michael Thonet received a patent in 1856 for the process of bentwood manufacturing, when he and his five sons began to produce innovative ‘bentwood’ furniture.
-Rare Antique Thonet Bentwood Rocking Chair Figural Carved and Pressed Wood with Griffins and Northwind Face.
-Item features figural pressed wood back and seat with griffin and northwind face.

 Boston

 Actually made in Connecticut, Boston rockers were traditionally made of oak and pine, painted black, and embellished with fruit and flower designs.

 Folding

 Folding rocking chairs were popular starting in the 1870s.
 They come in a variety of styles, but are recognized by backs designed to fold down to the seat.

 Wicker

 Wicker rocking chairs were machine-manufactured rocker armchairs from the early 20th century.
 These were usually part of a sun parlor set, which included a sofa, side chairs, a table, a planter, and a floor lamp.

-Pressed Back
+Pressed back

 The pressed back rocking chair was part of the American colony revival style that lasted from about 1870-1920.
-You can easily identify this style by the raised design of the wood on the back.
+It has a raised design of the wood on the back.

-Ladder Back
+Ladder back

-The ladder back rocking chair is what many people think of when they think of a country rocking chair.
-It is easily recognized from its tall back and horizontal slat design.
+The ladder back rocking chair has a tall back with horizontal slats.

-The 'Kennedy Rocker' rocking chair

-President John F. Kennedy made the P & P Chair's rocking chair famous.
-In 1955, Kennedy, who suffered from chronic back problems, was prescribed swimming and the use of a rocking chair by his physician.
-The President so enjoyed the rocker that, after he was inaugurated in 1961, he took the chair on Air Force One when he traveled around the country and the world.
-He bought additional rockers for Camp David and for the Kennedy estates; and he gave them as gifts to friends, family, and heads of state.
-Kennedy's rocking chair from the White House is on permanent display at the John F. Kennedy Library and Museum.

-Per the manufacturing design, the Kennedy Rocking Chair is shaped, steam-bent, and assembled while the wood is still green.